 Market Options:

-Sugarcane farmers in Kenya have several ways to sell their produce.
-For example, they can deliver crops directly to sugar processing factories under contract.
+Sugarcane farmers in Kenya have several ways to sell their produce, including delivering crops directly to sugar processing factories under contract.
 In addition, small-scale processors such as jaggery producers, ethanol distillers, or sugarcane juice makers provide alternative markets.

 Marketing Tips: